DbToolsBundle/benchmark-app/README.md

 # A Symfony app to demonstrate the DbToolsBundle performance

-The DbToolsBundle help Symfony developpers to easily set up an anonymization workflow.
+The DbToolsBundle helps Symfony developpers to easily set up an anonymization workflow.

-Unlike other anonymization tools, we choose to anonimyze throught SQL queries instead of loading each entities to anonymize them with some PHP scripts.
+Unlike other anonymization tools, we choose to anonimyze throught SQL update queries instead of loading each entities to anonymize them with some PHP scripts.

-This method makes the DbToolsBundle really fast to process your data.
+This method makes the DbToolsBundle really fast to anonymize data.

 The purpose of this application is to demonstrate these capabilities.

-In the `app/` directory, you will find a Symfony application that uses 4 differents DBAL Doctrine connections, one for each of those database platform:
+In the `app/` directory, you will find a Symfony application that uses 4 different DBAL Doctrine connections, one for each of those database platform:
   * SQLite
   * PostgreSQL